tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 Everyone will comment on each project, give suggestions for how it could be improved, and think about which aspects could be incorporated into your own project

 ### Lesson 6 Tue 6/11/23
+All students give demos of the current version of their final projects and discuss what the final version should be.

 We continue our discussion of useEffect but with a more real API giving the weather [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)